 Joe is a strong advocate of financial education for himself and his clients.
 He is a Founding Lecturer at The Retirement Advisor University (TRAU) in collaboration with UCLA Anderson School of Management Executive Education, where he educates qualified retirement plan advisors enrolled in the two-year C(k)P™ certification program.

-Joe, his wife Stacy and son Anthony live in Vienna, Virginia.
+Personal Information: Joe, his wife Stacy and son Anthony live in Vienna, Virginia.
 He is active in the hockey community as both a coach and a player.
-Joe also enjoys golf and travel.

 ¹The PLANSPONSOR Retirement Plan Adviser of the Year includes winners across four categories: individual, small team, large team and mega team.
 Judges look for advisory practices that employ industry best practices across a number of areas, including the implementation of auto enrollment, auto escalation and re-enrollment, especially at higher levels than the industry norms.
 Advisers that are successful in the award program need to demonstrate a commitment to outcomes-based measurement and encourage plan sponsor clients to create plans not that are just in the best interest of the company but are in the best interest of participants.
 This award does not evaluate the quality of services provided to clients and is not indicative of future performance.
 Neither the advisors nor their parent firms pay a fee to PLANSPONSOR in exchange for the Retirement Plan Adviser of the Year award.